 Home of Saint Patrick Festival

 It was an honour to be asked to take part in a festival celebrating the life of Saint Patrick, held in the landscape that was once his home – Armagh City, Downpatrick, Newry, Loughgall, Dundrum, Castle Ward, Mourne Mountains and Slieve Gullion.
+We were welcomed to this beautiful country with great kindness and generosity.

 I ran workshops in three different arts centres.
 All offered an astonishing selection of activities and the facilities were second to none.